-With a holistic approach to health, going Paleo treats your mind, body and soul.
-While your diet is important, so is your fitness and self-care.
-This includes adequate sleep hygiene.
+Going Paleo gives you a holistic approach to health, treating your mind, body and soul.
+Your diet is important, but equally so is your fitness activity and self-care, including adequate sleep hygiene.
 With a properly fueled body, you’ll be more inclined to sleep smarter.

 7. Enjoy Amazing Food

 8. More Nutrients

-By eliminating filler foods like grains and legumes (which themselves slow the absorption of nutrients due to the presence of phytates), you’ll incorporate more nutrient-dense foods like vegetables, fruits, nuts and seeds into your meals.
+By eliminating filler foods like grains and legumes (which slow the absorption of nutrients due to the presence of anti-nutrients), you’ll naturally get more of the foods your body needs, like vegetables, fruits, nuts and seeds.

 9. Better Mental Health

 A healthy, balanced diet can do tremendous things for your mental health and wellness.
-Better nutrition breeds more energy, mental clarity and physical fitness.
-Coupled with better sleep, self-care and regular exercise, the Paleo diet can help you to cultivate a healthy headspace.
+Better nutrition breeds more energy and mental clarity.
+Coupled with better sleep, self-care and regular exercise, the Paleo diet can truly help you to cultivate a healthy headspace.

-Living primal means channeling our ancestors who never had a smartphone, iPad or laptop.
-The Paleo lifestyle encourages disconnecting from the bustle of the digital world and taking some time for you.
+Living primal means channeling our ancestors, who never had a smartphone, iPad or laptop.
+The Paleo lifestyle encourages disconnecting from the bustle of the digital world whenever you can, and taking some time for you.
 Here are some suggestions on doing a digital detox.

 11. Leaner Muscle Tone

-The Paleo diet’s relatively high consumption of animal protein fuels muscle mass.
+The Paleo diet’s relatively high consumption of protein fuels muscle mass.
 Coupled with weight lifting, the diet can target underdeveloped muscles and fat, cultivating a leaner, muscle-toned physique.

 12. No Calorie Counting

-Unlike other diets, the Paleo diet recognizes a person’s individuality—there’s no strict calorie-in, calorie-out figure that suits every individual, so why eat according to a metric?
-Rather than count calories, going Paleo encourages eating whole, natural foods until you’ve comfortably sated your hunger.
+Unlike other diets, the Paleo diet recognizes a person’s individuality.
+There’s no strict calorie-in, calorie-out figure that suits every individual, so why eat according to a metric?
+Rather than count calories, going Paleo encourages eating as many whole, natural foods you feel that you need at any given time.

 13. Fewer Toxins

-Cutting out food additives, as the Paleo diet does, helps in reducing exposure to toxins.
+Cutting out food additives helps reduce your exposure to toxins.
 So does the increased consumption of antioxidant-rich vegetables, fruits and spices.
-Detoxification boosts your immune system, promoting healing from within.
+This natural form of detoxification boosts your immune system, promoting healing from within.

 14. More Energy